rysk-finance/dynamic-hedging/packages/contracts/technical-docs/BeyondPricer.md

 This is the entry point of thhe contract for obtaining a quote (denominated in the strike asset) of an order, as well as the total delta exposure of the options in the order and fees applied to the order.
-The function first obtains an IV value to price the option at from our Volatility Feed contract, then returns a "vanilla" Black-Scholes quote for the option series using that IV.
+The function first obtains an IV and forward value to price the option at from our Volatility Feed contract, the forward price is passed to the black scholes equation then returns a "vanilla" Black-Scholes quote for the option series using that IV, the price is then discounted by the forward.

 A slippage multiplier value is obtained from the internal function `_getslippageMultiplier()` which the vanilla price is multiplied by.
 This function is explained below.
 A spread premium is then added